Artist Spotlight: Nicholas Galanin

 Nicholas Galanin, Ancestral Map of Return, 2023. © Nicholas Galanin.
 Tia Collection.
 Image courtesy of the artist and Peter Blum Gallery, New York, NY.

-The burden of cultural distortion is made literal in Artist Carrying the Weight of Imitation (After Christ Carrying the Cross).
-In this performance, Galanin hauls a replica totem pole—a mass-market caricature of Indigenous iconography—through public space.
+The burden of cultural distortion is made literal in Artist carrying the weight of imitation (after Christ carrying the cross).
+In this performance, Galanin hauls a replica totem pole–a mass-market caricature of Indigenous iconography–through public space.
 The visual echo of Christ’s crucifixion isn’t merely symbolic.
 It positions the Native artist as martyr, forced to shoulder the weight of settler misrepresentation.
 Here, Galanin plays both actor and activist, exposing how Indigenous identity is too often rendered through the lens of colonial fantasy.

-Taken together, Galanin’s work forms a constellation of interventions—material, conceptual, and fiercely personal.
+Taken together, Galanin’s work forms a constellation of interventions–material, conceptual, and fiercely personal.
 His art does not ask to be understood within the framework of Western aesthetics; it demands a reorientation of that framework itself.
 Whether casting daggers in porcelain, engraving trauma into iron, or staging reclamation in the scale of monument, Galanin operates in the tension between what is seen and what is silenced.
-And it is in that width—the knife’s edge—that his art insists on Indigenous presence, persistence, and power.
+And it is in that width the knife’s edge–that his art insists on Indigenous presence, persistence, and power.

 Detail images of The Imaginary Indian (Arts and Crafts), 2023 and Exist in the Width of a Knife’s Edge, 2023.
+Photos by Mitro Hood.